 Trash can recycling stickers

 Do you want to dedicate a bin especially for recycling?
 That is a great idea.
-But to prevent other people from accidentally throwing away their trash in the recyclables bucket, a recycling sticker can really be helpful.
-A recycling decal or vinyl with the official recycling logo on it makes it visually clear to everybody that you want to use a bin only for recyclables.
-You can buy these trash can stickers in multiple variants, such as composting stickers, trash stickers, plastic waste stickers and stickers for general recyclables.
+But to prevent other people from accidentally throwing away their trash in the recyclables bucket, a recycling sticker can be helpful.
+A recycling decal or vinyl with the official recycling logo makes it visually clear to everybody that you want to use a bin only for recyclables.
+You can buy these trash can stickers in multiple variants, such as composting stickers, trash stickers, plastic waste stickers, and stickers for general recyclables.

 “Changing the colour and messaging of trash bins had a significant impact on the amount of recycling collected.”